Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 Academic runtime validation requires a signed LOI.

+---
+## 🗓️ Project Status

+This runtime demonstration was made public on **April 10, 2025**.

+The authors are currently engaging with select research institutions and strategic partners
+for **runtime validation, philosophical integration, and early-stage sponsorship**.

+If you are a university, foundation, or investor exploring
+**behavioral cognition, runtime coherence, or attention-driven architectures** —
+we invite you to reach out.

+---

 ## 📫 Contact
 For validation access, research collaboration, or LOI terms:
 📧 sageprojecthq@gmail.com

+---

 📌 Citation
 DOI reference (Zenodo deposit):